jiaobenhaimo/jiaobenhaimo.github.io/_posts/2023-4-27-AP Psychology Terms 2.markdown

 Real self – who you really are, in terms of personality

-Ideal self – who you want to be, your perfect versionUnconditional
+Ideal self – who you want to be, your perfect version

-Positive Regard – an attitude of total acceptance towards another person
+Unconditional Positive Regard – an attitude of total acceptance towards another person

 Trait Theory – study, define, and track one’s traits over their life time, they don’t care about the why, just what they are